In 1989, Kyosho expands its range of RC products by introducing an unusual car in its “Scale” series (denomination found in catalogs).

 The model is suitable for beginners who want a reliable car with an unusual look.

-The body mount system is very practical as it requires no pin.
+Namely the body mount system is very practical as it requires no pin.
 At the front, a clip inside the body wraps around a rod on the dampers support.
 The rear features axes that tilt at their ends.
 Once the body is in place, springs at rear axes lower part block the whole.

 On the track, the Saurus is very steady for a rear wheel-drive vehicle.
 The suspension travel grabs the chassis to the track while the body balances when cornering.
 The kit gear ratio is a little short so the top speed is quite low, but replacing the motor pinion with another one featuring more teeth will help.

-The Saurus provides fun when you see it running on the track.
+In short, the Saurus provides fun when you see it running on the track.
 The car was made for the pleasure of beginners (or not): it forgives optimism excesses and doesn’t fear to occasionally visit grass along the track.
 At the first run, the Saurus provided me with a lot of pleasure: its behavior and its friendly yellow face bring something different to the RC world.
 This is neither a pure buggy or a pure onroad vehicle: it’s just yellow and very pleasant.

 David from RC4ON.com